 I remember back when I was competing in martial arts tournaments overseas.
 I would literally be training for a few hours each day and loving it.
 The training was the easy part.
-The really hard part was juggling the rest of my life to allow for some training time.
-We all have commitments that require our time, such as:
+The really hard part was juggling the rest of my life to allow for training.
+We all have commitments, such as:

 - Working career;